Fungus Gnats on Tradescantia: Wet Soil in a Moisture-Loving Plant

 - 1

 Allow the soil surface to reach just-dry before the next watering.
-This one change eliminates the sustained moist conditions that support larvae.
+This one change alone eliminates the sustained moist surface conditions that support larval development.

 - 2